All Episodes

 His whole approach to the rest of the world is he doesn't want it getting in the way while he's busy transforming America.

-Before you don't want Cleveland blown up before you've turned it into a socialist basket case.
+You don't want Cleveland blown up before you've turned it into a socialist basket case.

-And I think that that's one of the biggest ones on the table.
+The central issue, though, is healthcare, and I think that that's one of the biggest ones on the table.

-He isn't proposing a single payer tax uh uh a single payer uh program, and that to me that would uh you know that's one of the biggest issues in my life personally that affects me is healthcare.
+And to me, that's one of the biggest issues in my life personally that affects me is healthcare.

-But single payer is one of those phrases.
+But single-payer is one of those phrases.

-No, it's not a popular phrase, uh you can't use it.
+No, it's not a popular phrase.

-But he'll he'll get you there in two or three steps.
+So he's not going to use that, but he'll get you there in two or three steps.

-Uh so Andrew, don't get disheartened.
+So, Andrew, don't get disheartened.

-You want that government health care system.
+You want that government healthcare system.

-Uh he's going to get you there.
+He's going to get you there.

 I wouldn't worry about that, Andrew.